deephaven-examples/deephaven-ib/README.md

     ```bash
     python3 ./dhib_env.py --help
     ```
-5) Take note of where the virtual environment was created.
+5) In the logs, take note of where the virtual environment was created.
 It will be in a directory like `./venv-<versiondetails>`.

 ### Activate the Virtual Environment